hardin47/website/Math158/Notes/04a-process.md

-# Modeling as a Process^[Thanks to Mine Centinkaya-Rundel for the majority of the content in this chapter.
+# Modeling as a Process^[Thanks to Mine Çentinkaya-Rundel for the majority of the content in this chapter.
 Mine's course is at https://mine-cr.com/teaching/sta210/.] {#process}